 - Submitted as a nonstandard indicator that does not have an obvious match amongst the set of defined standard indicators.

 The submitted indicators can vary for each country, time period, and indicator.
-As such, the QR data process in M-DIVE includes a number of set “mappings” that describe how the submitted data relates to the standard indicators made available in the final M-DIVE data set.
+As such, the QR data process in M-DIVE includes a number of set indicator “mappings” that describe how the submitted data relates to the standard indicators made available in the final M-DIVE data set.

 These mappings define in a formulaic, repeatable way how the indicators in the submitted data need to be adjusted, renamed, or otherwise transformed in order to create a unified output.
 This ensures that the Quarterly Report data in M-DIVE has one consistent set of indicator definitions that can be used across countries, time periods, and applications.
-Below is a diagram of some common approaches to mapping a submitted indicator to a standard indicator:

 Challenges and Approaches